uoftbiophysics/uoftbiophysics.github.io/_blog/_blog-template.md

   Setting the `no-link` property means that there's no link.

 people: # add peope that are involved in this project
-  - storm
-  - profx
-  - grad-b
-  - scott
+  - jeremy
-  - wolverine
+  - matt

-layout: page # do not change this
+layout: blog # do not change this
-#link:
-no-link: true # if you don't want it's own webpage
+image: #'posts/forking/nice-fork.png'
-last-updated: 1989-10-9
+last-updated: 2021-8-1
 # do NOT add 0 (such as 06 for June).
 Will break everything lol
 # take out the underscore in the name.
 ---